 Tomb Sweeping Day is a Chinese holiday that is celebrated in April.
 On this day, Chinese families visit the family tomb to pay respect to their ancestors.

-Things To Do Hong Kong This guest post was written by Stephanie A Long.
+Guest post by Stephanie Long This guest post was written by Stephanie A Long.
 Just outside of the hustle and bustle of Hong Kong Island, the Outlying Islands make for a great day trip, and the perfect way to escape the chaos of the city.
-Tai O fishing village is one of the more […]
+Tai O fishing village is one of the more unique […]

 Artist: Mandy Wong on GFX Artists It’s an exciting time of year in Taiwan and the rest of Asia as everyone is gearing up for Mid-Autumn Festival, also known as The Moon Festival or Mooncake Festival.
 Mid-Autumn Festival is celebrated every year when the moon is at its brightest, on the 15th day of the […]